Install A Drain System On Your Home Or Business

-GlennStone Roofing offers several drainage system solutions in addition to our standard gutter systems, including downspout extensions, splashblocks and underground trenching services.
+GlennStone Roofing in Springfield MO offers several drainage system solutions in addition to our standard gutter systems, including downspout extensions, splashblocks and underground trenching services.
 Why should you invest in a drainage system in addition to your gutters and downspouts?

 Underground water creates hydrostatic pressure when it encounters a barrier such as a basement or foundation wall.
 During heavy rains, the water table rises toward the basement, which creates more hydrostatic pressure and can exert up to 500 pounds per square inch against the home’s foundation.